merjatoelle/PT-VAINT-1/README.md

-# New stomatal resistance, photosynthesis and "two-big leaf" algorithms in the regional climate model COSMO-CLM
+# Stomatal resistance, photosynthesis and "two-big leaf" algorithms in the regional climate model COSMO-CLM

 ### Authors: